willclarkson/lsstScratchWIC/README.md

 Notebooks, random calculations along the way to LSST figures of merit.

+The notebooks should now all work "out of the box," once the paths to precomputed metrics are set (if you are using precomputed metrics).

 ### Data and paths ###

 The notebooks should now all work "out of the box."

-By default, the notebooks look in subdirectory data/metricOutputs for metrics to load and combine (if you uncomment the relevant lines in those notebooks).
+Be default, the notebooks all look in subdirectories of the working directory for the precomputed metrics.

+However, if you uncomment the relevant lines in the notebooks, they will look in subdirectory data/metricOutputs in the repository.

 There is also an output directory data/fomOutputs - however I recommend you test somewhere else first before making that your output directory since